May 31, 2014 by KonanTheBarbarian

 With the release of set 3 SBE also introduced a basic achievement system.
 For your first 10 offline and online wins you will each get a free legendary chest once (online wins also count as offline wins, similar to the daily rewards).
 So if you win 10 online games on your first day you will actually get at least 2 legendaries and 6 heroics, which can enable you to build more competitive decks from the beginning on.

-You will also get another legendary chest each if you win 100 games (offline and online games).
-If 1000 wins will give you another chest is still unknown.
+You will also get another legendary chest each if you win 100/1000 games (offline and online games).

 How do I get started?